 Applicants who must complete English proficiency testing should take:

-The vast majority of our admissible applicants achieve a score of 575 or higher on the TOEFL paper test or 90 or higher on the TOEFL Internet-based test.
-Successful applicants who take the TWE typically receive a score of 3.5 or higher.
-The vast majority of our admissible applicants who take the IELTS achieve a band score of 7 or higher.
+Most of our admissible applicants achieve a score of 90 or higher on the TOEFL Internet-based test.
+Most of our admissible applicants who take the IELTS achieve a band score of 7 or higher.

 6. SJD Research Proposal

-Provide a dissertation proposal in such detail so as to allow the Graduate Affairs Committee to determine the originality and feasibility of the proposal and the likelihood that the research will result in an original contribution to the scholarly literature.
+Provide a dissertation in such detail to allow the Graduate Affairs Committee to determine the originality and feasibility of the proposal and the likelihood that the research will result in an original contribution to the scholarly literature.